Security Awareness Presentations

 Prevent financial and reputational damage

-• For example, is it possible to gain access to a building, server room?
+- Is it possible to gain access to a property or (server) room?

-• Are the security mechanisms such as turnstile gate and pass readers working?
+- Are security mechanisms such as turnstile gates and pass readers in place?

-• If a Cleandesk policy is used, is confidential company information removed from desks?
+- Is a clean desk policy used and confidential company information removed from desks?

-• Is your trash properly destroyed and what kind of information can be retrieved from the trash?
+- Is trash properly destroyed and what kind of information can be retrieved from the trash?

 The results of these studies are often surprisingly effective and almost always successful.
 During a mystery guest visit a preliminary survey (OSINT) is always performed, mapping the location and capabilities including the devices used.
 In addition, consider the energy supplier or building managers.
 During a mystery guest can also leave spyware, malware and/or(hard)ware left behind be left behind.
 Read more about this in the next section on USB dropping.